Original Article

 Conclusions: Our results underscore the need for a more comprehensive study to better identify injury drivers specific to the operating room environment.

-• Hospitals; Needlestick injuries; Nursing; Occupational injuries; Physicians; Surveys and questionnaires
+Keywords: Hospitals; Needlestick injuries; Nursing; Occupational injuries; Physicians; Surveys and questionnaires

-• How to cite this article: Alexei Krainev, Wali Jahangiri, Sofia Villaveces, et al. Occupational sharps and needlestick injuries among physician residents at an academic health center.
+Krainev A, Jahangiri W, Villaveces S, et al. Occupational sharps and needlestick injuries among physician residents at an academic health center.
 Journal of Hospital Administration.
 2025;14(1):34-41.

 This work is licensed under a Creative Commons Attribution 4.0 License.